“I am pleased that I am able to offer my patients state-of-the-art technology and procedures that rival larger cities — right here in Peoria.”

 The part of the body that lies between the thorax and the pelvis and encloses the stomach, intestines, liver, spleen and pancreas.

-A localized widening (dilation) or weakening of an artery, vein, or the heart.
+A localized widening (dilatation) of an artery, vein or the heart.

 The large trunk artery that carries blood from the left ventricle of the heart to branch arteries.

 An Abdominal Aortic Aneurysm (AAA) is an enlargement or weakened bulging area of the aorta (the main artery that caries blood away from the heart).
 As it enlarges, it can rupture and cause death.
 Depending on the patient’s general health, the size of the aneurysm and the rate of growth, surgery may be recommended.